okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oauth-for-okta-apis/get-access-token-using-service-app/index.md

 ---
 title: Get an access token using a Service app
 ---
-To get an access token using the Client Credentials grant flow, do the following in Postman:
+To request an access token using the Client Credentials grant flow, you make a request to your Okta Authorization Server's `/token` endpoint.
+To make that request, do the following in Postman:

 > **Note:** Move on to the <GuideLink link="../save-access-token">next section</GuideLink> if you aren't using the Client Credentials grant flow.

 1. Open the **Get Access Token with Client Credentials and Client Secret JWT** request in the **API Access Management (Okta API)** collection.
-2. This guide assumes that you are using your Org authorization server, so remove the `{{authorizationServerId}}` parameter from the URL.
+2. This guide assumes that you are using your Org Authorization Server, so remove the `{{authorizationServerId}}` parameter from the URL.
 The URL should look something like this:

 	`{yourOktadomain}/oauth2/v1/token`